sharedmemory/sharedmemory.github.io-source/content/articles/2016/10/19/generative_adversarial_networks_in_fashion.md

 Title: Adversarial Networks in Fashion
-Date: 2016-10-17 11:35:56
+Date: 2016-10-19 11:35:56

 Recent generative model research has developed a class of methods known as Generative Adversarial Networks (GANs).
-These models adopt a game theoritc approach to training; two networks D (discriminator) and G (generator) "play a game" where D is trained to learn generated data from real data and G is trained to confuse D that the data it's generating is real.
+These models adopt a game theoretic approach to training; two networks D (discriminator) and G (generator) "play a game" where D is trained to learn generated data from real data and G is trained to confuse D that the data it's generating is real.
 Several variants of these networks [[1](https://arxiv.org/pdf/1511.05644v2.pdf), [2](http://arxiv.org/abs/1511.06434)] have produced unbelieveably accurate samples.

 ## Handbag Addition